C. C. Vaughn: Early life

 C. C. Vaughn was born a slave December 27, 1846, in Dinwiddie County, Virginia.
 His first name was given as Charles and as Cornelius.
 He and his family were owned by Theodoric H. Grigg, and in 1852, Grigg sold his plantation and moved with his slaves to Ohio where he set his slaves free.
 He lived with his cousin, who rented a farm where he labored in the summer and attended school in the winter.
 In 1861 and 1862, during the American Civil War (1861–1865) he worked in a brick-yard.
 In 1863, his cousin moved closer to Troy, Ohio, and Vaughn labored on Alexander M. Heywood's farm.

 Civil war

-During the American Civil War, Vaughn enlisted in company F, 13th United States Colored Infantry Regiment in the Union army.
+During the American Civil War, Vaughn enlisted in company F, 13th United States Colored Heavy Artillery Regiment in the Union army.
 He was transferred to company A, and promoted to orderly sergeant.
 He was mustered out of service on November 27, 1865.